joachim162/youtube-downloader/README.md

 The script itself uses Python only.
 Downloading content from YouTube is handled by [pytube](https://pypi.org/project/pytube/).
-When downloading video with resolution higer than 720p, audio and video files have to be downloaded separately and subsequently merged together using [moviepy](https://pypi.org/project/moviepy).
-Unfortunately this approach is quite slow, considered using CPU only.
-I am already finding a way to take advantage of GPU acceleration that should speed up the process.
+When downloading video with resolution higer than 720p, audio and video files have to be downloaded separately and subsequently merged together using [FFmpeg](https://ffmpeg.org/).
+This means that in order to use this feature, FFmpeg needs to be installed and available from PATH variable.

 ## Authors

   - **Jáchym Holeček** - *Author* -